Company Registration in Switzerland: Step-by-Step (2026)

 Stampa/Lex Friedrich declarationNotaryConfirming compliance with land acquisition rules

-For sole proprietorships, the requirements are minimal: an application form and proof of identity.
+For sole proprietorships, the requirements are minimal: an application form, proof of identity, and evidence of the business activity.

 Common Registration Pitfalls